What is the Arkansas Gleaning Project?

 A Bountiful Harvest

-Since the project began in May 2008, through August 2012, the Arkansas Gleaning project has gathered more than 3 million pounds of fresh produce.
+Since the project began in May 2008, the Arkansas Gleaning project has gathered almost 5 million pounds of fresh produce.
 Because of the generosity of farmers and volunteers, Arkansans in need have healthy, nutritious items like fresh corn, cabbage, squash, sweet potatoes, watermelon and tomatoes that might otherwise not be available to them.
 And thanks to a grant from the Arkansas Agricultural Department, the Alliance is now providing printed nutrition information sheets with storage requirements, cooking recommendations and recipes to those who receive gleaned produce.